Ulf Kristersson: Crime prevention

-In the 2020s, violence of organized crime gangs escalated in Sweden; many people were shot.
+In the 2020s, violence of organised crime gangs escalated in Sweden.
 Kristersson announced during a speech to the nation in September 2023 that he would call in the country's armed forces for help.
 He would discuss with the heads of the Försvarsmakten and the police how soldiers could support police officers in their work against criminal gangs.

 To make cooperation between different government agencies easier when it comes to matters regarding national security Kristersson's cabinet established the National Security Council.
 Kristersson also appointed his childhood friend Henrik Landerholm as Sweden's first National Security Advisor.

-From 1 February 2024 the Police Authority can hand out "stay bans" to individuals promoting or taking part violence even if they haven't been convicted of any crime.
+From 1 February 2024, the Police Authority can hand out "stay bans" to individuals promoting or taking part violence even if they haven't been convicted of any crime.
 A "stay ban" would ban the individual in question from entering and staying in a certain designated public area.
 The policy is supposed to increase safety standards in public spaces.

-On 25 April 2024 Kristersson's government implemented stop and search zones, referred to as Security Zones.
+On 25 April 2024, Kristersson's government implemented stop and search zones, referred to as 'Security Zones'.
 In these temporary zones police are able to search people and vehicles without any suspicion of a crime on grounds such as wearing clothing brands associated with gangs and deviant behavior.

 On 1 January 2025, a law regarding anonymous witnesses was set into motion after years of debate, allowing witnesses to crimes the ability to inform authorities without sharing their identity.
 Kristersson pushed for this legal change within debates in the years leading up to this, and was one among many who proposed the law.
 One reason for this change was the fact that personal information in Sweden is public in the case of almost every citizen on sites such as Hitta.se and Eniro, where their addresses are also listed, leading to unhindered opportunities for convicted felons to retaliate against their witnesses.
 Kristersson, however, has not moved to alter this, unlike anonymous witnesses specifically.
 Despite the law being scheduled for 2025, Kristersson claimed in one speech prior to 1 January that the law was already in effect.